noi-techpark/odh-docs/source/domains.rst

 Available APIs
 --------------

-Currently, the following API are available directly from |odh|\:
+Currently, the following APIs are available from the |odh|\:

-#. :strong:`Mobility API`
+#. :strong:`Mobility APIs`
-#. :strong:`SASAbus API`
+#. :strong:`SASAbus APIs`
-#. :strong:`Tourism API`.
+#. :strong:`Tourism APIs`.

-The first and second APIs can be used with all the datasets that belong to the `Mobility Domain`, while the third one with those that are part of the `Tourism Domain`.
+The first and second APIs provide datasets that belong to the `Mobility Domain`, while the third one to datasets in the `Tourism Domain`.

-The Mobility API allows to access real-time data of the datasets concerning the e-mobility, including data about e-charging station, availability of plugs to recharge e-cars, and so on.
+The Mobility APIs allow to access real-time data of the datasets concerning the e-mobility, including data about e-charging stations, availability of plugs to recharge e-cars, and so on.

-The SASAbus API is part of the Mobility domain and allows to access various type of data about buses and station.
+The SASAbus APIs are part of the Mobility domain and allow to access various type of data about buses and station.